pfinazzo/AWS-Lambda-Serverless-Nodejs/README.md

 - Note: If you already have an IAM User you ca skip these first few steps and go straight to accessing the credentials

-* First go in to AWS sign into the console and create an IAM user.
-To do this click on your account at the top right and select "My Security Credentials"
+* First go in to AWS and sign into the console.
+Then click on your account name in the top right and select "My Security Credentials"

  ![My Credentials](https://imgur.com/Ocrjtkc.png)

-* Next when the popup comes up click "Get Started with IAM Users" which will take you to the Users Panel, mine has my user but if you don't have any none will show up here just yet
+* Next when the modal comes up click "Get Started with IAM Users" which will take you to the Users Panel.
+Mine already has a user but if you don't have any none will show up here just yet.

 ![Get Started](https://imgur.com/PjFU44l.png)